Mountain Info - Find out more about the best mountain in Eastern Ontario.

 - Maintain your equipment to ensure that it is functioning properly

 The ski mountain was founded by an Ottawa group in 1970.
 The original few trails were serviced by 2 T bars located where the Solar lift is today.
 A two seat chair lift was installed in 1976.
 The original buildings were modest– a portion of the current base lodge (still in operation) and a small snowmaking facility that has since been torn down.

 The mountain was acquired by Harold Murphy and investors in 1982.
 This group expanded the business in phases.
 In the mid 1980s, the first onsite accommodations were built.
 The base lodge was expanded and a new mechanical garage was constructed on Calabogie Road.
 In 1986, the ski business acquired the golf course and waterfront property.
 At the time of acquisition; it was a wetland.
 The wetland was reclaimed to form the beautiful shoreline and boat docking facilities that exist today.
 The waterfront was a major strategic step in the transformation of the ski business into a four season resort.

 The next phase of growth occurred in 2000 and 2001 when the Resort replaced all of the ski lifts.
 Two new Dopplemayr quad chairlifts and a magic carpet lift were installed.
 This phase of growth included the creation of a new novice ski area called the beginner bowl.
-It is also the home of the tube park.

 The largest phase of growth occurred in 2004 when Calabogie Peaks Hotel, a boutique hotel, and the Cedars condominiums were constructed.
 This transformed the business into a 24/7 four season destination resort.
 These expansion launched the Resort’s entry into the wedding and conference business; which are now one of the Resort’s two core businesses.